Modelling terrestrial route networks to understand inter-polity interactions (southern Etruria, 950-500 BC): Network modeling

 \section{Network modeling}

-In the present study, we developed a methodology to infer how settlements did organize at regional level by analyzing the structure formed by the roads that connected them.
-However, such a methodology cannot consist of a mere analysis of network properties since it would never be conclusive, unless we are able to link such properties to the mechanics that generated them.
+In the present study, we are developing a methodology to infer how settlements were organized at the regional level by analyzing the structure formed by the roads that connected them.
+However, such a methodology cannot consist of a mere analysis of network properties since it would never be conclusive, unless we were able to link such properties to the mechanisms that generated them.
 Therefore, to take a step further, we had to figure out if there was some general rule governing the decision-making processes that shaped the terrestrial route network.
-It was necessary to hypothesize generative mechanisms that might had created the empirical network and to contrast their outcome (artificial networks) against the empirical evidence.
+It was necessary to hypothesize generative mechanisms that might had created the empirical network and to contrast their different outcomes (artificial networks) against the empirical evidence.
 In other words, we had to devise competing network models, each one corresponding to a strategy according to which the nodes made decisions about which links had to be established.

-Such a decision-making process needed to be conceptualized in a simplified way to become susceptible of being reformulated as a mechanism for the creation of connections.
+Such a decision-making process needed to be conceptualized in a simplified way to make them possible to be reformulated as a mechanism for the creation of connections.
 We wanted to keep our models as simple as possible to have clearly distinguishable options, directly related to different hypotheses that could be contrasted against the empirical evidence.
 Simplicity is a fundamental ingredient not just for immediate practical purposes, but also for the sake of generality.
-We were looking for models that could be possibly applied to a variety of analogous case-studies that differ from the present context in everything but some very fundamental aspects of the interaction between settlements.
-By building complicate models based on the details of the present case-study, we would have made future applications more difficult.
-In this regard, let us recall that we aimed to reproducing patterns and quantitative properties of the empirical networks, features clearly related with how decisions were made, disregarding local details -- presence/absence of individual connections -- which are likely due to mere contingency.
+We were looking for models that can applied to a variety of analogous case-studies that differ from the present context in everything but some very fundamental aspects of the interaction between settlements.
+By building complicated models based on the details of the present case-study, we would have made future applications more difficult.
+In this regard, let us recall that we aimed to reproduce patterns and quantitative properties of the empirical networks, features clearly related with how decisions were made, disregarding local details -- \ie the presence or absence of individual connections -- which are likely due to mere contingency.